Del Rio, Texas, the county seat of Val Verde County, has a history that goes back far beyond the establishment of the city.

-The Del Rio area and its history goes back far beyond its establishment as a city.
-Thousands of years before, the area was first settled by prehistoric Indians who lived in caves and rock shelters along the banks of the Rio Grande and Devils River, as early as 11,000 years ago.
-Later, when Spanish explorers came through the area, they described the Native Americans with a number of descriptions, but, were probably Jumano bands, who, by the 1700’s, had mostly joined with Apache groups.
+Thousands of years before Del Rio was established, the area was first settled by prehistoric Indians who lived in caves and rock shelters along the banks of the Rio Grande and Devils River, as early as 11,000 years ago.
+Later, when Spanish explorers came through the area, they described the Native Americans with a number of descriptions, but, were probably Jumano bands, who, by the 1700s, had mostly joined with Apache groups.
 The first Spanish exploration of the area occurred in 1690 when Gaspar Castano de Sosa crossed the Rio Grande River near Del Rio on his way to establish settlements in what is New Mexico today.

-In February, 1849, the Whiting and Smith expedition passed through the area surveying Texas’ new southwestern boundary.
-Soon, afterwards, a temporary post called Camp Blake was established along the San Antonio-El Paso Road on the Devils River.
+In February 1849, the Whiting and Smith expedition passed through the area surveying Texas’ new southwestern boundary.
+Soon, afterward, a temporary post called Camp Blake was established along the San Antonio-El Paso Road on the Devils River.
 This post, along with others, including Camp Hudson, 21 miles north of Comstock, were established to protect area settlers and travelers against Indian attacks.

 During the Civil War, the military camps of the area were abandoned, leaving the frontier open to Indian attacks.
 When the war ended, Fort Clark in Brackettville was re-claimed in 1866 and from 1869 through 1882, Black Seminole Scouts, defended the Texas border west of Fort Clark against Indian attacks.